davidpallmann/hashnode-backups/cl19ywd4x00fuzunvbn010net.md

 3. Delete your event tracker:

-    A. Navigate to Amazon Personalize > Dataset groups > movies > event trackers.
+    A. Navigate to Amazon Personalize > Dataset groups > movies > Event trackers.

     B. Click on the **watch** event tracker.

     C. Click **Delete** at top right.
 Confirm the prompt and wait for your event tracker to be deleted.

+4. Delete your recommender:

+    A. Navigate to Amazon Personalize > Dataset groups > movies > Recommenders.

+    B. Click on the **top-picks** recommender.

+    C. Click **Delete** at top right.
+Confirm the prompt and wait for your recommender to be deleted.

-4. Delete your dataset:
+5. Delete your dataset:

-    A. Navigate to Amazon Personalize > Dataset groups > movies > datasets.
+    A. Navigate to Amazon Personalize > Dataset groups > movies > Datasets.

     B. Click on the **watch** dataset.